andraugust/andraugust.github.io/quantum-3.md

 where $$n\in \{0,1,2,...\}$$.

 The first few wavefunctions at $$t=0$$ are shown below on the left with their probability densities on the right.
-Interestingly, the boundary conditions force solutions to be countable and have discrete energy spectra.
+Interestingly, the boundary conditions force solutions to be countable and have discrete energy levels.

 <center><img src="quantum/particle_in_box.png" style="object-fit:contain;"></center>